IBM/code-engine-python-sdk/README_FIRST.md

 `VCAP_SERVICES={"example_service_v1":[{"credentials":{"apikey":"abcdefghi"}}]}`

+To set up and run the integration tests, clone the [Example Service repo](https://github.ibm.com/CloudEngineering/example-service) and follow the instructions there for how to start up an instance of the example service.

 An example integration test is located at `test/integration/test_example_service_v1.py`.
 This example contains the imports necessary to run an integration test suite, including the **setUp** and **tearDown** functions.

 Any additional files needed for testing (like an image to send to a visual recognition service) should be placed in `test/resources/`.